 Typically speaking bookmakers will ask you to deposit a certain amount of money into your account in order to get given either the free bet or the bonus.
 You may also have to place a bet that meets minimum odds requirements, such as Evens or greater.
 There might be a limit to how much you can win, too.
 The bookie may, for example, say that you can place a £10 free bet token on whatever you want but you won’t be able to win more than £1000.

-Some bookies might offer you a ‘Risk Free Bet’ and that might tempt you.
+Some bookies might offer you a ‘Money Back Bet’ and that might tempt you.
 Bear in mind that this means you place your bet and if it wins then great, you keep the winnings!
 If it loses, however, then you’ll get your stake back (or a portion of it) in free bet tokens that can be used on other races as long as you meet the minimum requirements.

 These are all the sorts of things that you should be keeping an eye out for when you’re looking around the bookmakers to see who has got the best offers at Grand National time.
 The final thing I’d recommend that you look out for is how you actually claim the offer.
 Some bookies will credit your account with the free bet or bonus as soon as you meet their criteria, whilst others will ask you to enter a code when you sign up, such as GRAND10 or the likes.